+38.-(1) The President shall cease to hold office if a motion for his removal from office is declared to be passed in accordance with the provisions of this section.

+(2) If-

-- 38.-(1) The President shall cease to hold office if a motion for his removal from office is declared to be passed in accordance with the provisions of this section. - (2) If- - (a) notice in writing is given to the President of the Senate of a motion that the conduct of the President of the Republic be investigated so as to ascertain whether he is guilty of misconduct in the performance of the functions of his office or is unable to perform those functions; and - (b) the notice is signed by not less than one quarter of all the members of the Senate or one quarter of all the members of the House of Representatives, the President of the Senate shall, by order published in the Gazette of the Federation, forthwith convene a joint meeting of both Houses of Parliament to consider the motion.
+(a) notice in writing is given to the President of the Senate of a motion that the conduct of the President of the Republic be investigated so as to ascertain whether he is guilty of misconduct in the performance of the functions of his office or is unable to perform those functions; and the President of the Senate shall, by order published in the Gazette of the Federation, forthwith convene a joint meeting of both Houses of Parliament to consider the motion.